Pt. Deen Dayal Upadhyay College of Horticulture and Forestry

 - Develop skilled human resources for national and global needs in horticulture and forestry.

-- Strengthen interdisciplinary research capabilities addressing regional agro-ecological challenges.
+- Strengthen interdisciplinary research capabilities addressing regional agro-ecological challenges

 - Foster entrepreneurship and innovation through industry-academia linkage.